Mathematical Foundations of Complex Tonality: Atoms, Molecules and Particles

-which functions as a single ``particle" out of which all the tones of the chromatic scale can be assembled by aggregation.
-Thus for the equally tempered chromatic scale we have
+which functions as the single ``particle" out of which all the tones of the chromatic scale can be assembled by aggregation.
+Thus for the equally tempered chromatic scale we obtain